apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 - `blackberry.sim.bin`
 - __NOTE:__ On windows file separator '\' must be escaped when specifying directories.
 For example `C:\\Program Files\\BlackBerry\\Simulator`.

-While in your project directory, in command prompt/terminal type `./cordova/run <target>`.
+While in your project directory, in command prompt type `./cordova/run <target>`.
 Replace `<target>` with either `qnx`, `playbook`, or `blackberry`.
 Note, for BlackBerry 10 and PlayBook, the emulator virtual image must already be started.
 For example...

 BlackBerry 10 (QNX)
 - `./cordova/run qnx`